photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 ### Step 2: Edit Variables ###

-[Download the *stack.env* file from our server](https://dl.photoprism.app/docker/portainer/stack.env), click "Load variables from .env file", upload it to Portainer, and then change the values of the [environment variables](../../config-options.md) as needed:
+[Download the *stack.env* file from our server](https://dl.photoprism.app/docker/portainer/stack.env), click "Load variables from .env file", upload it to Portainer, and then [change them according to your needs](../../config-options.md):

 ![Screenshot](step-2-config.png){ class="shadow" }